seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Can we, with manners, ask what was the difference?

 **Frenchman**
-Safely, I think: ’twas a contention in public,
+Safely, I think: 'twas a contention in public,
 which may, without contradiction, suffer the report.
 It was much like an argument that fell out last
 night, where each of us fell in praise of our
 country mistresses; this gentleman at that time
-vouching–and upon warrant of bloody
+vouching--and upon warrant of bloody
-affirmation–his to be more fair, virtuous, wise,
+affirmation--his to be more fair, virtuous, wise,
 chaste, constant-qualified and less attemptable
 than any the rarest of our ladies in France.

 **IACHIMO**
-That lady is not now living, or this gentleman’s
+That lady is not now living, or this gentleman's
 opinion by this worn out.

 **POSTHUMUS LEONATUS**
 She holds her virtue still and I my mind.

 **IACHIMO**
-You must not so far prefer her ’fore ours of Italy.
+You must not so far prefer her 'fore ours of Italy.

 **POSTHUMUS LEONATUS**
 Being so far provoked as I was in France, I would